liquidat/linklight/exercises/ansible_security/1.3-snort/README.md

            └─17217 /usr/sbin/snort -u root -g root -c /etc/snort/snort.conf -i eth0 -p -R 1 --pid-path=/var/run/snort --no-interface-pidfile --nolock-pidfile
 [...]
 ```

+If the server is not running for whatever reason, restart it via `sudo systemctl restart snort`, wait a few moments, and verify that it is running via the command above

 Exit the Snort server now by pressing `CTRL` and `D`, or by typing `exit` on the command line.
 All further interaction will be done via Ansible from the Ansible control host.